odoo/documentation/content/developer/reference/javascript/services.rst

     that all asynchronous calls coming from components should be left pending if the component is destroyed.

-At startup, the web client starts all services present in the `services` registry.
-Note that the name used in the registry is the name of the service.

 Using a service
 ===============